-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-06.01.04 WJ06.01/W01.04 The principles of gas migration.
-Explain the principles of gas migration in: - An open well - A shut-in well.
-From a given situation, assess the impact of gas migration on the wellbore conditions. С WI-SF-COM-06.01.05 WJ06.02 The effect of gas migration on surface and well bore pressure.
-Explain why it is important to monitor surface and well bore pressure immediately after the well is shut-in.
-From a given shut-in well situation, explain the change in surface and wellbore pressure due to gas migration.
-Explain why it is important to monitor for trends in surface and wellbore pressure after the well is shut in. С
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-06.01.04 The principles of gas migration.
+Explain the principles of gas migration in: - an open well - a shut-in well.
+From a given situation, assess the impact of gas migration on the wellbore conditions and well integrity. С WI-SF-COM-06.01.05 The effect that gas migration has on wellhead pressure and bottomhole pressure (BHP).
+Explain why it is important to monitor wellhead pressure and BHP immediately after the well is shut in.
+From a given shut-in well situation, explain the change in wellhead pressure and BHP due to gas migration.
+Explain why it is important to assess pressure trends after the well is shut in. С